blairj09-talks/bmdd-plumber/R/model-api/README.md

 ```

 This initial setup loads the `plumber` package, loads the saved model,
-and provides some additional API details (Title and Description)
+and provides some additional API details (Title and Description).
+Note
+that the `cars_model` object is loaded into the global environment here,
+and is then made available to any filters and endpoints that are
+subsequently defined.
+We could also load the model inside the actual
+`/predict` endpoint function that utilizes the model.
+However, this
+would mean that every time the `/predict` endpoint was called, the model
+would first be loaded before it could be used, rather than being
+immediately available.

 ## Filters